GfellerLab/MetacellAnalysisToolkit/README.md

 ### 3.3 Metacell identification on PBMCs using MetaCell

-Here we identify metacells from the rds file of PBMCs using SEACells and save the results in a h5ad file.
+Here we identify metacells from the rds file of PBMCs using MetaCell (v2 python version) and save the results in a h5ad file.

     MCAT -t MetaCell -i data/pbmc.rds -o MCAT_output/MetaCell/pbmc/ -g 50 -s seurat

-MetaCell does not use a knn graph from PCA based the highly variable genes but has its own parameters (including different gene list) you can set using a yaml config file and the `-y` argument.
+MetaCell does not use a knn graph from PCA based the highly variable genes but has its own parameters (including different gene lists) you can set using a yaml config file and the `-y` argument.
 You have an example of a such yaml file [here]((/cli/config/MetaCell2_config.yml)) containing the default settings of MetaCell proposed by the authors.

 ### 3.4 Supervised Metacell identification